oas-tools/oas-telemetry/packages/lib/README.md

 import { readFileSync } from 'fs';

 // ...rest of your code here creating an express app
+// NOTE: Do not add express.json() before oasTelemetry, or set its limit to at least "10mb" to avoid issues with large files.

 app.use(oasTelemetry({
     spec: readFileSync('./spec/oas.yaml', { encoding: 'utf8', flag: 'r' })